Don’t Make These 5 Mistakes When Shopping For A Solar Installer

 Pro Tip: Only request proposals from solar sales consultants who asked questions to really get to the bottom of your “why”.
 Did they ask why you’re going solar and what you want to accomplish?
 Did they ask what your knowledge level is and take the time to fill in the gaps?
 Were they pushy or rush you to make a decision or did they make you feel comfortable?
 Your gut will tell you everything you need to know.

-Don’t Ignore the Reviews!
+Shopping for a Solar Installer - Don’t Ignore the Reviews!